The Man Who Came Early

-"The Man Who Came Early" is a science fiction short story by Danish-American author Poul Anderson.
-Similar in some respects to Mark Twain's A Connecticut Yankee in King Arthur's Court, the story is in fact its antithesis; Anderson sharply differs from Twain in his treatment of the "primitive" society in which the time traveller finds himself, and his assessment of a modern person's chances of survival in such a society.
+"The Man Who Came Early" is a science fiction short story by American author Poul Anderson.
+Similar in some respects to Mark Twain's A Connecticut Yankee in King Arthur's Court, Anderson's story sharply differs from Twain's in his treatment of the "primitive" society in which the time traveller finds himself and his assessment of a modern person's chances of survival in such a society.

 "The Man Who Came Early" was first published in the June 1956 issue of The Magazine of Fantasy and Science Fiction.
 It was reprinted in The Best from Fantasy and Science Fiction, Sixth Series and the Anderson collection The Horn of Time.
 In the 2010 collection Fragile and Distant Suns, this story is included under the name "Early Rise".

 Plot

 The story is presented in the first person, related by a Saga-Age Icelander named Ospak Ulfsson.
 During a violent thunderstorm, an unexplained phenomenon transports the titular 20th-century American US Army MP back in time to Ospak's homestead.
 The American, who becomes known as Gerald "Samsson", is an engineering student drafted to serve at Keflavik during the Cold War between the U.S. and the Soviet Union.

 Gerald is taken in by Ospak's family who assume him to be a shipwreck survivor.
 Although his engineering background gives him many ideas of how to improve life for the Icelanders (such as advanced sailing vessels), his lack of practical know-how, and his oversophisticated ideas when set against the nature of 10th-century life, lead to none of his suggestions being implemented.
 Knowledge of 20th-century metallurgy does not endow him with the highly specialised skill needed to work in a 10th-century smithy, and his attempt to do so ends with a costly fiasco.
 Also, knowing the theory of how to design a large metal bridge is not a sufficient base for constructing a small wooden bridge over a rivulet with medieval carpentry tools.